Code of Student Rights and Responsibilities

 - Use or Possession or Marijuana:

 Third Violation: Separation from the University for one semester (e.g., suspension, or denial of privileges to re-enroll) and parental notification, as allowed under FERPA regulations.
-Prior to re-admittance, the Student will be required to meet with the Dean of Student Services (or designee) to discuss and demonstrate readiness to be at the University.
-The Student may be asked to submit documentation of successful substance abuse treatment.
-Students readmitted after a Third violation will not be eligible for University Housing.
+Prior to re-admittance, the student will be required to meet with the Vice Chancellor of Student Services (or designee) to discuss and demonstrate readiness to be at the University.
+The student may be asked to submit documentation of successful substance abuse treatment. students readmitted after a Fourth violation will not be eligible for University Housing.

 - Use or Possession of a Controlled Substance Other Than Marijuana:

-First Violation: Participation in drug education program; fine; University housing suspension; Level Two Probation for a period of one year and parental notification, as allowed under FERPA regulations, additional Consequences as deemed appropriate by the Dean of Student Services.
+First Violation: Participation in drug education program; fine; University housing suspension; Level Two Probation for a period of one year and parental notification, as allowed under FERPA regulations, additional Consequences as deemed appropriate by the Vice Chancellor of Student Services.

 Second Violation: Separation from the University for one year (e.g., suspension or denial of privileges to re-enroll) and parental notification, as allowed under FERPA regulations.